This is a Hungarian recipe that I was thinking to try since a while, and finally today I decided to do it.

 - When the dough has doubled its size, spread flour on your working table and flatten the dough, first with your hands (it should be very easy), and then with a rolling pin.
 It must have a round shape, and quite thin.

 - Then place a dine plate in the middle, and from it cut the dough into 7-8 wedges of similar size.
-Their length has to be enough to cover the central surface.
+Their size has to be enough to cover the central surface.

 - Now start to make the layers.
 First spread some pumpkin seed oil in the middle, then add the pumpkin seeds with powder sugar, and then cover with the first wedge of dough.
 Repeat the same with all the wedges of dough.
 With the last dough cover well the whole cake, also on the sides (the dough it’s very elastic, it’s easy).